 Unfortunately, the elderly are too often victims of abuse, exploitation, and neglect.
-In most cases the abuser is a caretaker, family member, or friend.
-Elder Abuse refers to any act or omission resulting in harm to an individual over the age of sixty-five (65) that results in abuse, neglect, or exploitation.
+In most cases the abuser is a caretaker, family member or friend.
+Elder abuse refers to any act or omission resulting in abuse, neglect, or exploitation of an individual over the age of sixty-five (65).

 Signs of Elder Abuse

 People over the age of 65 are sometimes deliberately harmed financially by a relative or close friend.
-Family members or friends may exploit the senior citizen by taking money or property, misusing checks, bank accounts, or credit cards, stealing personal belongings, forging signatures, authorizing withdrawals or transfers from a senior’s bank account.
+Family members or friends may exploit a senior citizen by taking their money or property; misusing checks, bank accounts, or credit cards; stealing personal belongings; forging signatures; or authorizing withdrawals or transfers from a senior’s bank account.
 According to the National Center on Elder Abuse, 90 percent of perpetrators are family members or people the victims know well.
 However, in some cases, strangers financially abuse elders by soliciting them through lottery, charity, and telemarketing scams.
-There are even professionals, such as mortgage brokers, stock brokers, or life insurance agents, that influence elders into inappropriate reverse mortgages or other types of loans, or selling an unsuitable annuity or life insurance product or investments.
-Seniors are sometimes victims of securities schemes, identity theft, and Medicare scams.
+There are even professionals – such as mortgage brokers, stock brokers or life insurance agents – that influence the elderly into inappropriate reverse mortgages or other types of loans, or selling an unsuitable annuity or life insurance product or investments.
+Seniors can also become victims of securities schemes, identity theft, and Medicare scams.

 Common signs of elder abuse may include:

-- – The senior not spending money they way they want,
+- The senior not spending money the way they want

-- – Their will is changed or inexplicably gone missing, or
+- Their will is changed or inexplicably gone missing

 How to Hold Wrongdoers Responsible for Elder Abuse